btq/TIPS/README.md

   * TIPS Number
   * PIN
   * Medicaid - ?
 0/1/2 not sure the coding here
   * PostTIPS Hospitalized - ?
-1/2
+1/2 also called rpm_hospitalized
   * PostTIPS Rehospitalization - ?
-1/2
+1/2 also called rpm_rehospitalized
   * PreTIPS Hospitalized - ?
-0/1/2
+0/1/2 also called hospitalized
   * PreTIPS Rehospitalized - ?
-0/1/2
+0/1/2 also called rehospitalized
 **readings 6-22-16.xlsx**
 * *Key* - guide to the sheets in the file
 * *RawReadings*